-The Dental Board has eight (8) Committees, one (1) Council, and several Subcommittees which assist with the work of the Board.
-Four (4) of the Committees and the Council are statutorily mandated, others are established by the Board to meet specific needs.
-Committee members are Dental Board members who are appointed by, and serve at, the will of the Board President.
-There are a minimum of four (4) meetings per year.
-Committees meet on the first day of the two-day meeting and give their reports to the full board on day two.
-Issues may be brought before a Committee by consumers, stakeholders, and/or Board members.
-When necessary, staff researches the issues and reports to the Committee.
-During the Committee meeting, issues are discussed and public comment is accepted.
-When appropriate, the Committee brings a recommendation before the full Board for adoption or direction on proceeding.
+Committee members are Board members who are appointed by, and serve at, the will of the Board President.
+The Board meets as often as necessary to consider and act upon Board issues, always providing adequate time to allow public notice to any and all interested parties, as required by law.

+Committees meet on the first day of the two-day meeting and give their reports to the full Board on day two.
+Issues may be brought before a committee by consumers, stakeholders, and/or Board members.
+When necessary, staff researches the issues and reports to the committee.
+During the committee meeting, issues are discussed and public comment is accepted.
+When appropriate, the committee brings a recommendation before the full Board for adoption or direction on proceeding.

-At various times, the Board President will appoint a two-member subcommittee (both Board members) to work closely with staff on issues such as infection control, dental assisting scope of practice, dental assisting educational program and course requirements, licensure requirements, and examination requirements.
+At various times, the Board President will appoint a two-member subcommittee (both Board members) to work closely with staff on issues such as infection control, dental assisting scope of practice, dental assisting educational program and course requirements, licensure requirements, continuing education, and examination requirements.